yourworstnightmare1/ReBlock-for-Windows/README.md

+## This repository is deprecated
+This repository is no longer being used to host ReBlock's source code and official releases and is archived.
+[Click here](https://github.com/yourworstnightmare1/ReBlock) to go to the new repository.

 # ReBlock for Windows

 Welcome to ReBlock.
 You may know us from our macOS releases.
 And we have just created a version for Windows.